LindaOjo/Lindaojo.com/content/blog/articles/conditional-rendering-in-Vue.md

 isBlogPost: true
 ---

-Conditional rendering is a term to describe the ability to render different user interface (UI) markup if a condition is true or false.
+Conditional rendering is a term to describe the ability to render different user interface (UI) markup depending on if a condition is true or false.

 Conditional Rendering can be implemented in Vue using the directives below